Search is available within each FreeWheel product user guide! Click here to learn more.

 Overview

-This article explains how to track clicks in Beeswax when using third-party JavaScript ad tags or HTML5 creatives.
-It does not apply to ads uploaded directly into Beeswax or through a VAST 2.0 Wrapper, as Beeswax automatically handles click redirection in those cases.
+This article explains how to track clicks when using third-party JavaScript ad tags or HTML5 creatives.
+It does not apply to ads uploaded directly into the platform or through a VAST 2.0 Wrapper, as the DSP automatically handles click redirection in those cases.

 How Click Tracking Works